seaweedfs/messaging-client-go/README.md

 The message queue in SeaweedFS is conceptually a remote FIFO file.
 It can be rewinded at any time, addressed by nano-second timestamp.

-the message broker uses gRPC API to stream read and write messages.
+The message broker uses gRPC API to stream read and write messages.
 More clients can be added following the [SeaweedFS messaging gRPC protobuf definition](https://github.com/chrislusf/seaweedfs/blob/master/weed/pb/messaging.proto).

 There are 2 kinds of examples in this repo:
 * Network channel for Go.